 Filter Sand in the Pool?

 Bad news.
-If sand has not blown in, or been carried in on the feet of swimmers, its likely coming from the filter.
+If sand has not blown in, or been carried in on the feet of swimmers, it’s likely coming from the filter.
 A broken lateral or standpipe may be the cause.
-You’ll need to empty the tank, locate and make the repair, refill with pool filter sand and test.
+You’ll need to empty the tank, locate and make the repair, refill with pool filter sand, and test.

-If you have overfilled your sand filter during a recent sand change, it is not uncommon to experience a small amount of “blow back” into the pool after backwashing.
+If you have overfilled your sand filter during a recent sand change, it is not uncommon to experience a small amount of “blowback” into the pool after backwashing.
 You may also see some sand discharged from the backwash hose after backwashing.
 Both normal, but continued sand leakage during filtration usually indicates a lateral breakage.
 Don’t confuse dust with pool filter sand.
 Dust and silt will ‘dust-up’ off the pool floor when you touch it with a pool brush, while filter sand grains will roll around on the floor and not dust up very much.

-It is common to experience a small amount of dust returning into the pool after backwashing a sand filter, even when using the Rinse setting afterwards.
+It is common to experience a small amount of dust returning into the pool after backwashing a sand filter, even when using the Rinse setting afterward.
 If you have a problem with fine dust constantly passing through your sand filter, you can vacuum this out to waste after filling the pool first.
-If this problem continues, you may have sand bed problems, or a sand filter that is too small for the pump.
+If this problem continues, you may have sand bed problems or a sand filter that is too small for the pump.

 In areas of high dust or pollution, clarifiers can help by increasing the particle size by coagulating smaller dust into more easily filtered clumps.
 Sand filter cleaners or enzymes are helpful products to remove trapped oils and gunk, which gets trapped, mostly in the top 2 inches of the sand bed.
-In fact, replacing just the top 25% of your filter sand with fresh pool filter sand, is a quick way to rejuvenate an overworked sand pool filter, and extend the time between complete sand replacements.
+In fact, replacing just the top 25% of your filter sand with fresh pool filter sand is a quick way to rejuvenate an overworked sand pool filter, and extend the time between complete sand replacements.